-Table 18 shows the equivalent annual costs and benefits of Alternative 3b.
-The total project first cost (at FY2021 price levels) of Alternative 3b is \$9,867,000.
+Table 18 shows the total project cost summary of Alternative 3b, and Table 19 shows the equivalent annual costs and benefits of Alternative 3b.
+The total project first cost (at FY2023 price levels) of Alternative 3b is \$13,507,000.
 More information on project costs and benefits can be found in Appendix H and Appendix I.